MeltzerDriver/Pro-Wrestling-Move-Gallery/README.md

 > * twisting
 > * spinning
 > * lifting
->
-> Please notice that I've dropped out the following decoration parts, because they are either not essentially changing the motion or too difficult to distinguish:
->
-> * running
-> * jumping
-> * delayed
-> * elevated
-> * high-angle

 "sitout version" is the *version part*.
 It indicates the performing version of this move.
 It usually appears in the brackets as "XX version".